japgolly/scalajs-react/doc/CALLBACK.md

 }
 ```

-Any impure logic/effects (such as accessing DOM state, AAJX, or global variables), *must be inside* the Callback.
+Any impure logic/effects (such as accessing DOM state, AJAX, or global variables), *must be inside* the Callback.
 Example:
 ```scala
 object Auth {